 3. “Signing a hazardous waste manifest for my employer’s waste does not mean that I need DOT Hazardous Material training.”

 Any individual that is involved with the shipment and recycling of hazardous or non-hazardous waste is required to have DOT Title 49 CFR (172.704) hazardous material training every 3 years.
 The training covers areas such as packaging, labeling, loading, paperwork preparation and handling.

 4. “Once I have released my hazardous waste to a recycling facility, I am no longer responsible for it.”

 Much like the previous paper trail myth, all generators have cradle-to-grave responsibilities when it comes to their waste.
 According to the CERCLA legislation, even after you have officially paid for the proper disposal of waste, you are liable for potential cleanup until it is officially destroyed or recycled.
 Read more at the EPA website about CERCLA and superfund sites to better understand your potential liability for mishandled wastes.

 5. “If I have old paint, I can just pour it on some paper until it dries and then just throw it out right?”

-In many states it is forbidden to dry oil based (flammable) paints so and then throw them away.
+In many states it is forbidden to dry oil based (flammable) paints and then throw them into the trash.
 Sometimes it is possible to dry Latex (water based paint) however the waste could be considered an industrial waste and therefore regulated by your state.
-With paints or other questionable waste it is highly recommended that the most responsible waste disposal and recycling practices are used in order to decrease the amount of exposure and current and future liability.
+With paints or other questionable waste it is highly recommended that the most responsible waste disposal and recycling practices are used in order to decrease the amount of exposure and current / future liability.